 - Check your brakes are still working properly and tighten the cables or change the pads if necessary.

-- Once a month check your handlebars, wheel nuts, and other components that make work loose such as mudguard and carrier rack fittings.
+- Once a month check your handlebars, wheel nuts, pedals, and other components that make work loose such as mudguard and carrier rack fittings.
 Tighten as necessary.

 - For more detailed information, please refer to your owner’s manual provided with your bike.

 Cleaning your bike:

 - Use a bike cleaner or some mild detergent on the frame, grips, saddle and tyres and apply frame polish (or car wax) afterwards to keep its shine going.
 Dry the bike thoroughly after cleaning.

 Your Bobbin helmet is here to protect you but there are few things to consider to make sure it can do it’s job well.